shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich bounced up and down.
 “This is my favorite part.”

 Nephalie placed her hoof hands over the bricks, middle finger separated.
 The hoof on the end of her middle finger grew rapidly.
 The bricks morphed and stretched, growing up from the floor to fill in the hole in the wall.
-The result looked like a someone stretched out a white blob of goo and let it dry.
+The result looked like someone stretched out a white blob of goo and let it dry.
 Ugly, but functional.

 Nephalie tapped the wall with her middle hoof fingers, breaking off the excess hoof.
 She handed both hoof clippings to Mudrich.
 “Keep these safe.
 Remember to get it fixed properly.”